 With supportive frameworks, citizens and communities could become the next big drivers of green energy in coastal and land areas.

-The COBEN process approach to mainstreaming civic energy was featured in European consultations run by the European Economic and Social Committee (EESC), DG Energy and the Committee of the Regions (CoR) on shaping the EU’s future energy market.
-DG Energy representatives have also encouraged COBEN to create a handbook and set up a European Civic Energy Forum.
+Moreover, the COBEN process approach to mainstreaming civic energy was part of European consultations on shaping the EU’s future energy market.
+DG Energy has also encouraged COBEN to create a handbook and set up a European Civic Energy Forum.

-EMPOWER 2.0 was launched recently.
-This project will run pilots that use opportunities to organise direct access for civil communities to the energy market by engaging and connecting existing civil society structures, such as schools, sports clubs, neighbourhoods, business parks and/or local energy cooperatives.
+Finally, EMPOWER 2.0 launched recently.
+This project will run pilots that use opportunities to organise direct access for civil communities to the energy market by engaging civil society structures such as schools, sports clubs, neighbourhoods, business parks and local energy cooperatives.

 The North Sea itself holds a vast potential for upscaling renewable energy, with its virtually unlimited supply of water and wind energy.

 According to the International Energy Agency’s Offshore Wind Outlook 2019, the North Sea Region is a global leader in offshore wind energy.
-There is still plenty of untapped potential, and projects are building capacity and business networks bolstering the offshore wind sector (see point 4 below).
+There is still plenty of untapped potential, and projects are building capacity and business networks for the offshore wind sector.
 OESA is deploying floating offshore wind turbines; WASP pilots wind-assisted shipping; and Decom Tools works for safe and eco-friendly decommissioning of offshore wind turbines.

 4 Building skills and networks